 A professional groomer can create an adorable image for any dog as long as the hair is long enough to be trimmed.
 Even the fiercest animals can turn into cute pets when the scissors and the trimmer do a good job.

 94. The shorter the better

 The shorter you make the hair on the dog’s face, the easier its life will be.
 Long hair on the chin keeps the coat dirty every time a dog eats or sniffs something.
 Try to keep the face neat and groomed.

 Some dogs have adorable facial hair that can easily be turned into a fun beard.
+But avoid these bad dog haircuts!
 Consider getting a short dog haircut on the rest of the body and keep the hair as long as possible around the mouth.